Guidelines for Regionalized Administration of Exams

 Qualifications for hosting organization

-2. Any training sessions leading up to the examinations will be supervised by an individual holding the rank of Journeyman or higher from the Georgia Master Beekeeper program.
-This supervisor will be a member of the hosting association and serve as the liaison between the host and Professor Delaplane.
+- Any training sessions leading up to the examinations will be supervised by an individual holding the rank of Journeyman or higher from the Georgia Master Beekeeper program.
+This supervisor will be a member of the hosting association and serve as the liaison between the host and the UGA Bee Lab.
+Training sessions for the practical exam will include how to properly test an individual during the indoor and outdoor portion of the exam.
+Materials needed for the indoor practical (hive parts, disorder, insects) will be the responsibility of the host organization, however, guidance, if needed, for this section will be provided by the UGA Bee Lab.

 Road Map of Certifying Process

-1. Upon confirming qualifications of the hosting organization, Delaplane will contact the supervisor to discuss curriculum requirements.
-In a timely fashion, supervisor will forward Delaplane contact information on the external examiner so Delaplane can provide this individual with the latest exam versions and any related details.
-Host agrees that exams will not be retained, copied, photographed, or otherwise propagated, and all exams will be destroyed after grades and names are recorded.
+- Upon confirming qualifications of the hosting organization, the supervisor will contact Jennifer Berry (jbee@uga.edu) to discuss curriculum requirements.
+In a timely fashion, the supervisor will then forward contact information on the external examiner so Berry can provide this individual with the latest exam version and any related details.
+Host agrees that exams will not be retained, copied, photographed, or otherwise propagated, and all exams will be destroyed after grades and names are recorded

-2. There are two exams: a written exam that tests basic knowledge and a practical exam that emphasizes bee-handling skills and visual identification of hive parts, diseases, and bee colony components.
-In communications leading up to the event, Delaplane will coach supervisor and external examiner on the content of exams and proper mode of administration.
+- There are two exams: a written exam that tests basic knowledge and a practical exam that emphasizes bee-handling skills and visual identification of hive parts, diseases, and bee colony components.
+In communications leading up to the event, Berry will coach supervisor and external examiner on the content of exams and proper mode of administration.

-6. UGA requires a fee (published in annual Institute registration information) to process paperwork and cover costs for mailing signed certificates to successful candidates.
-The host agrees to collect this fee, make the check payable to the UGA Bee Lab and forward to Delaplane, preferably in one check.
+- UGA requires a fee of $50 to process paperwork and cover costs for mailing signed certificates to successful candidates.
+The host agrees to collect this fee, make the check payable to the UGA Bee Lab and forward to Berry, preferably in one check.
 The host is free to add to this fee whatever cost recovery required at their end.

-7. Host will forward to Delaplane a list of student names, street addresses, telephone numbers, emails and numeric scores for each exam within two weeks of event.
+- Host will forward to Berry a list of student names, street addresses, telephone numbers, emails and numeric scores for each exam within two weeks of event.

-8. Delaplane will procure certificates with signatures and mail directly to successful candidates via conventional post within one month of receiving data.
-Delaplane will copy information to supervisor.
+- Berry will procure certificates with signatures and mail directly to host supervisor via conventional post within one month of receiving data.